VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 Once an API connection can be established, the platform handler can be implemented in the following steps:

-1. Create a new file in `ephys_link/platforms/` with the name of the platform (e.g. `my_platform.py`)
+1. Create a new module in `src/ephys_link/platforms/` with the name of the platform (e.g. `my_platform.py`).
-2. Create a new class that inherits from `PlatformHandler` and implement the abstract methods
+2. Create a new class that inherits from `PlatformHandler` and implement the abstract methods.
-    1. Follow `ephys_link/platforms/sensapex_handler.py` as an example.
+    1. Follow `src/ephys_link/platforms/sensapex_handler.py` as an example.
 Error checking is handled within the `PlatformHandler` class so only implement the necessary API calls to the platform.
-3. Optionally, add a platform manipulator class in `ephys_link/platforms`.
+3. Optionally, add a platform manipulator class that inherits `PlatformManipulator` in `src/ephys_link/platforms`.
 As described in the code organization section, a platform manipulator class definition can be used to help abstract code specific to instances of manipulators away from general platform management code.
-    1. Follow `ephys_link/platforms/sensapex_manipulator.py` as an example.
+    1. Follow `src/ephys_link/platforms/sensapex_manipulator.py` as an example.
-4. Add the new platform to the launch command in `ephys_link/server.py`
+4. Add the new platform to the launch command in `src/ephys_link/server.py`
     1. Add a new case for the platform in the match statement in the `launch_server` function.
 The case pattern will be the input string used in the CLI to select this platform with the `-t/--type` argument.